Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/loading_card_pictures.md

   client (changing the configured pictures directory only reassigns the search paths; the next timer tick rebuilds the index).
 - The **set-named subfolders** of the pictures directory: `<pictures directory>/<set code>/` and `<pictures directory>/downloadedPics/<set code>/`.
+- The **root of the `downloadedPics` folder** (`<pictures directory>/downloadedPics/`).
+The export naming schemes without a set-folder part write their files straight into `downloadedPics/`, so this is where flat-scheme downloads and the local overrides described below are matched.

 For each candidate folder, the loader generates file-name variants from the card's corrected name, set code, collector number and provider ID using the import naming schemes (Card Name + Provider ID, Card Name + Set + Collector, Set + Collector + Card Name, Card Name + Set, Card Name), each tried with both `_` and `-` as separator.
-A file matches if its name starts with one of the variants - the extension is free - and the first variant that yields a readable image wins.
+A file is accepted when its name without the extension *equals* the variant exactly - the extension itself is free - and the first variant that yields a readable image wins.
 For example, the file `Example Card_EXM_43.png` in the `EXM` set folder matches the card with corrected name `Example Card`, set code `EXM` and collector number `43`.

 \attention The file-name variants use the *corrected* card name, so split cards are stored under their joined name: the "Example // Card" card is matched by a file named `ExampleCard.*`.

-The naming schemes are duplicated in the user-facing page @ref custom_card_pictures, which also documents how to set up a custom card database that provides pictures via the CUSTOM folder and the `picurl` printing property.
+The naming schemes are also documented in the user-facing page @ref custom_card_pictures, which additionally covers the CUSTOM folder workflow, `picurl` and download URL templates.

 When the filesystem cache method is selected on the "Storage" settings page, downloaded images are additionally written into `<pictures directory>/downloadedPics/` using the configured export naming scheme (as `.png` files).
-Existing files are never overwritten, so a provider outage can permanently leave a wrong image in that folder until it is deleted manually - the user-facing troubleshooting guide @ref fixing_card_pictures covers how to do this.
+The two export schemes with a set-folder part (`Set Folder / Name + Provider ID` and `Set Folder / Name + Set Name + Collector`) write into `downloadedPics/<set code>/`; the three flat schemes write directly into `downloadedPics/`.
+Automatic cache writes never overwrite an existing file, so a provider outage can permanently leave an outdated image in that folder until it is deleted manually - the user-facing troubleshooting guide @ref fixing_card_pictures covers how to do this.
+Explicit image overrides (see below) are the exception and always overwrite.

+# Local Image Overrides

+Beyond the generic on-disk lookup above, individual printings can be given explicit artwork that wins over every other source without touching the CUSTOM folder or any download URL.
+This is the "Image Overrides" submenu of the context menu that opens when you right-click a card in the deck editor's printing selector.

+- **Load Custom Image...** asks for a picture file and installs it for the card through CardPictureLoader::saveCardImageToLocalStorage() with `allowOverwrite == true`.
+- **One entry per alternate printing** (labeled `<set> <collector number>`): selecting one hands the card to CardPictureLoader::installPrintingOverride(), which resolves that printing's artwork - enqueueing a load and waiting for the `CardInfo::pixmapUpdated` signal if it is not cached yet - and persists it for the card.
+- **Clear Custom Image** calls CardPictureLoader::deleteAllLocalOverrides() to remove every stored override image of the card, after which normal resolution resumes.
+The entry is only enabled while CardPictureLoader::hasLocalOverrides() reports at least one stored file.

+Overrides are stored as `.png` files in `downloadedPics/` under the export naming scheme configured on the "Storage" settings page - which is exactly why the local matcher also looks into the `downloadedPics/` root (see above).
+They are written with `allowOverwrite == true`, so an override always replaces whatever the filesystem cache previously saved for that spelling; only *automatic* cache writes are prevented from clobbering it.
+Overriding a card with its own current printing is a no-op (the UI omits it from the menu), and an override whose artwork fails to resolve surfaces the "failed" card back instead of a silent no-op while any override already on disk is left in place and re-displayed.

 # URL Generation and Resolution